 The Great Basin Paleoindian Research Unit (GBPRU) in an ongoing research program of the University of Nevada, Reno Department of Anthropology.
 It was founded in 2010 and evolved out of the Sundance Archaeological Research Fund, created in 1994 through a generous endowment given to the University of Nevada, Reno Foundation.
 The purpose of the endowment is to support long-term archaeological research in the Intermountain West with a focus on the Pleistocene-Holocene transition.
-Typically, the GBPRU funds three to four Graduate Research Assistantships per year, awarded on a competitive basis.
-Assistants work with faculty on ongoing research projects and undertake independent research of their own.
+Typically, the GBPRU funds three-to-four graduate research assistantships per year, awarded on a competitive basis.
+Assistants work with faculty on research projects and undertake independent research of their own.

 Current questions driving GBPRU research include:

 - When did people arrive in the Intermountain West?

 - What is the technological and chronological relationship between Western Stemmed Tradition (WST) and fluted points?

 - What was the relationship between wetland quality/quantity and Paleoindian settlement-subsistence strategies?